Wall Street Pummels First BanCorp. (FBP) After Recent Earnings Report

 FBP’s Market Performance

-FBP stocks went down by -2.12% for the week, with a monthly jump of 4.91% and a quarterly performance of 16.92%, while its annual performance rate touched 124.51%.
-The volatility ratio for the week stands at 3.76% while the volatility levels for the past 30 days are set at 3.20% for First BanCorp..
-The simple moving average for the period of the last 20 days is 1.00% for FBP stocks with a simple moving average of 41.54% for the last 200 days.
+FBP stocks went up by 9.62% for the week, with a monthly jump of 13.76% and a quarterly performance of 31.50%, while its annual performance rate touched 104.69%.
+The volatility ratio for the week stands at 3.38% while the volatility levels for the past 30 days are set at 3.07% for First BanCorp..
+The simple moving average for the period of the last 20 days is 8.17% for FBP stocks with a simple moving average of 51.96% for the last 200 days.

-During the last 5 trading sessions, FBP fell by -2.12%, which changed the moving average for the period of 200-days by +119.39% in comparison to the 20-day moving average, which settled at $11.46.
-In addition, First BanCorp. saw 25.16% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, FBP rose by +9.62%, which changed the moving average for the period of 200-days by +146.59% in comparison to the 20-day moving average, which settled at $11.76.
+In addition, First BanCorp. saw 37.20% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Odell Lawrence, the EVP and General Counsel of First BanCorp., sale 20,000 shares at $11.30 during a trade that took place back on Mar 08, which means that Odell Lawrence is holding 191,513 shares at $225,940 based on the most recent closing price.
+Heffern John A., the Director of First BanCorp., purchase 258 shares at $11.20 during a trade that took place back on Mar 10, which means that Heffern John A. is holding 71,343 shares at $2,891 based on the most recent closing price.

 Stock Fundamentals for FBP